apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

 # Secure the proxy with an API key

-In this Learn Edge example you will add API Key security to a proxy.
-This example illustrates one of the most important concepts you need to know about in Apigee Edge: **how API Proxies, API Products, and Developer Apps are related** and how this relationship allows proxies to be secured with keys.
-After you deploy and execute this proxy, you'll have a basic understanding of these important concepts.
+In this Learn Edge example we secure an API proxy using an API key.

 ### Prerequisites